SNG-Newy/SNG-Newy.github.io/_sections/description.md

 The work of our group embodies these principles across two broad domains - computational neuroscience and translational neuroimaging.
 The overarching aim of this work is to contribute to new insights into adaptive brain function and new predictive and diagnostic tests for brain disorders.
 Beneath such lofty goals are a bunch of often gruelling, specific and highly technical details to which we are also happy to devote time and endless cups of coffee.

 We are funded by the National Health and Medical Research Council, the Australian research Council and philanthropy.

+We respectfully acknowledge the traditional custodians: the Pambalong clan of the Awabakal people on whose traditional land our research group is located.